What are the older names of Sofia?

 Guided Sofia tours

-guided-sofia-tours-older-names Guided Sofia tours - Serdika to SofiaGuided Sofia tours - In 1400 – 1300 BC.
-Sofia's area was populated by the Thracian tribe of Tilataei.
-The tribe Serdi, invaded the area in the 3rd century BC.
-The first name of Sofia, Serdika and the...
+guided-sofia-tours-older-names Guided Sofia tours - Serdika to SofiaGuided Sofia tours and also click on contact us and learn more about Sofia.
+In 1400 – 1300 BC the population in Sofia's area was the Thracian tribe of Tilataei.
+The tribe Serdi, invaded the area in the...

 LEAVE A REPLY